 The Health Club Industry Active Aging Report, researched and written by Ray Algar of Oxygen Consulting, shares opportunities created by an aging population, that dismisses negative stereotypes about older adults and brings light to how a variety of health and fitness organizations are already taking advantage of this changing demographic.

-According to Ray’s report, country populations are aging at a faster rate.
+Regarding personal training programming, according to Ray’s report, country populations are aging at a faster rate.
 Changes that previously took one hundred years are now being shortened to twenty years; so this is no longer a slow phenomenon.
 Health and fitness organizations should be considering their strategic response now.
 Defining when we reach ‘old age’ is changing, and there are misconceptions about what this stage of our lives should look like.
 If the aging process was considered a brand, then it needs to be repositioned as something more aspirational rather than the notion of a declining journey and an inevitable life of frailty.
 Instead of defining ‘old age’ as some arbitrary age such as 65, is to use years of life remaining.
 This would then mean that old age is experienced when someone’s life expectancy falls below ten years.
 These days there is a larger proportion of a longer life being enjoyed in good health and that number is growing.
 Older people in the future will share many characteristics exhibited by younger people today because of this shift.
 The stereotypes we have used for aging are outdated and have to be challenged.

 Not only are they seeking ways to do so but they also have the means to do it.
-The Over 40 population spends more money than other generations and has more disposable income.
+The over 40 population spends more money than other generations and has more disposable income.
 According to recent research by Nielsen indicated Boomers spend almost $230 billion each year for consumer-packaged-goods alone.
 According to AARP, “Despite Boomer market dominance across all of the various CPG categories, just 5-10% of total advertising dollars are spent on these consumers.”
 While many businesses are spending their marketing efforts targeting Millennials, they’re missing out on a huge opportunity to assimilate with a target market that’s got money to spend.